crate/cratedb-guide/docs/ingest/etl/index.md

 - {ref}`meltano`

   Meltano is a declarative code-first polyglot data integration engine adhering to the Singer specification.
-Singer is a composable open source ETL framework and specification, including powerful data extraction and consolidation elements.
+Singer is a composable open-source ETL framework and specification, including powerful data extraction and consolidation elements.

 +++